 Why Business Schools Are Turning Away From the GMAT

 There are multiple reasons why business schools are turning away from the GMAT as a primary tool of applicant assessment.
 One big one is that they’re concerned about the diversity of the applicant pool.
-Many top schools, like Stanford, have made the switch to optionally accepting GRE scores in place of GMAT scores, in the hopes that this will attract a more diverse pool of applicants to their business schools.
+Many top schools, like Stanford, have made the switch to optionally accepting GRE scores in place of GMAT scores.
+This was done in the hopes that it would attract a more diverse pool of applicants to their business schools.
 By accepting GRE scores instead of GMAT scores, business schools hope to attract more applications from applicants who have been on the fence about business school, and reluctant to apply because they didn’t want to take two expensive and difficult entrance examinations.

 Another reason business schools are deemphasizing the GMAT is because they hope to attract dual enrollees.
 Many applicants may want to earn an MBA at the same time as earning another graduate degree from another school at the university.
 However, that’s hard to do if each application requires a separate entrance exam.
 Admissions officials are now realizing that it makes more sense to require a single test from applicants hoping to dual enroll in two graduate degree programs.